 The representative that requested and/or is funding a project.
 They will represent and approve project decisions, including scope, cost and schedule on behalf of the faculty, department, or group.
 The client works closely with the project manager throughout the project to identify project needs and potential impacts to building users during construction.

 The project manager works with the client to determine the project objective, scope, timeline, and budget.
 They are responsible for managing the success of a project from inception to completion, through planning, design, construction, and commissioning.
 They are the liaison between the client, consultant, contractor, other UBC stakeholders and the UBC community in general.

 The project coordinator works with the project manager to assist and facilitate day-to-day site coordination related tasks.
-This includes coordinating with contractors, consultants, UBC service providers, and the campus community to organize street closures, building shutdowns, key access and service requests.
+This includes coordinating with contractors, consultants, UBC service providers, and the campus community – street closures, shutdowns, key access, service requests, etc.

-The project administrator works with the project manager to assist with project related duties.
-They oversee and perform administrative functions concerned with a project, such as liaising with service providers to handling many of the financial tasks required by each project, including contracts, invoices, change orders and fee amendments.
+The project administrator works with the project manager to assist with project-related duties.
+They oversee and perform administrative functions concerned with a project — contracts, invoices, change orders, fee amendments, etc.

 The procurement officer works with the project manager to issue a suitable procurement process for all project acquisitions.
 They are responsible for executing all procurement services for a project, primarily focused on managing procurement processes over $25,000.